diasks2/real_data_tests/README.md

 ## Database Cleaner Integration

 If you're using DatabaseCleaner with models that have foreign key constraints, you'll need to handle the cleanup order carefully.
-Here are two approaches:

-### Option 1: Disable Foreign Key Constraints During Cleanup
+### Disable Foreign Key Constraints During Cleanup
 Add this to your DatabaseCleaner configuration:

 ```ruby